 - Don't open the oven door too often to check doneness.
 Instead, calculate the cooking time and check closer to the time.

 - Don't poke too many holes in the meat while checking for doneness.
 The moment you poke a hole in the meat you will see juices flow out.
 You want these to stay in so don't make too many holes.
-I poke the thermometer just once and leave it there until it reaches the desired temperature.

 - Let the meat rest after cooking.
 If you cut the meat too soon all the juices will flow out of the meat and give you a dry roast.
 Instead, let the meat rest for at least 15 minutes if not more.